Published On 07/31/2012

 - U.S. News & World Report’s Best Children’s Hospital recognizes Le Bonheur as one of the best children’s hospitals in the country.
-Our neuroscience, orthopedic, cardiac, pulmonology and nephrology programs are among the best for kids.
+Our neuroscience, cardiac, pulmonology, nephrology and urology programs are among the best for kids.

 - Le Bonheur is the only designated as a Level 1 pediatric trauma center by the American College of Surgeons in the state.
 We’re the only Level 1 pediatric trauma center in the region.

 - Our pediatric pharmacy residency program is accredited by the American Society of Health System Pharmacists.
 The Le Bonheur and The University of Tennessee Health Science Center program is one of the oldest pediatric pharmacy residency programs in the nation.

 - Le Bonheur is home to a National Association of Epilepsy Centers Level IV Accredited Epilepsy comprehensive epilepsy program, one of only a few in the United States.

 - Our Neonatal Intensive Care Unit is the region’s only designated Level IV unit, which provides the highest level of care to critically ill newborns.
 Our pediatric and fetal echocardiography programs are accredited by the Intersocietal Accreditation Commission, a standard of excellence in the field.

 - Le Bonheur is the only hospital in the region recognized as an ECMO Center of Excellence by the International Extracorporeal Life Support Organization (ELSO) for cardiopulmonary care.

 - Le Bonheur and St. Jude Children’s Research Hospital partner in the collaborative pediatric brain tumor programs, one of the largest in the nation.

 - We work with the Institute for Safe Medication Practices to identify improvements in medication safety.
 Ensuring that we distribute 1 million doses of medication each year safely.